Rate Retriever Logo

 Methodology

-For the data on this page, we made the following assumptions: a single male with a clean driving record and Good credit score, driving a 2022 RAV4.
+For the data on this page, we made the following assumptions: a single male with a clean driving record and Good credit score, driving a 2023 RAV4.
 We adjusted this profile by age to determine the rates you see on this page.

-These rates should only be used for comparative purposes.
+These rates are not actual quotes and should be used only for comparative purposes.
 Your rates can vary significantly based on your unique driver profile.

 About Rate Retriever